Educators Going Global

 Episodios

-Dave has 35 years of K-12 education experience, primarily in leadership roles across Canada, Hong Kong, and Bahrain.
-He joined the Esol organization in Bahrain in September 2018, and led the founding team in establishing the American School of Bahrain, which opened its doors in September 2020.
-The school began with just over 100 students amid the COVID-19 pandemic and has grown to nearly 800 students in its first five years of operation.
+Dave has 35 years of K-12 education experience, primarily in leadership roles in Canada, Hong Kong, and Bahrain.
+He joined the Esol organization in Bahrain in September 2018, and led the founding team in establishing the American School of Bahrain, which opened its doors to just over 100 students amid the COVID-19 Pandemic and has grown to nearly 800 students in its first five years of operation.

-Prior to this role, Dave served as Principal and Head of School at the Canadian International School of Hong Kong (CDNIS) from 2002 to 2014.
-During his tenure, CDNIS was recognized as the top international school in Hong Kong for seven consecutive years.
-Dave has founded three schools, with the most recent being the American School of Bahrain.
+Prior to this role, Dave served as Principal and Head of School at the Canadian International School of Hong Kong.
+During his tenure, he spearheaded the authorization process for the full slate of International Baccalaureate (IB) programs.
+Within six years, CDNIS DP students ranked in the top 10% of IB schools worldwide, and CDNIS was recognized as the top international school in Hong Kong for seven consecutive years.
+Dave has founded three schools, including the American School of Bahrain.

-Dave’s authenticity as an educational leader is a recognized force that motivates students, parents, staff, and management to continually advance the status quo, ensuring excellence in educational provision and learning.
-He emphasizes what he calls the "smile index" as a key barometer for assessing a school's success.
-Dave also possesses extensive experience in recruiting and retaining top international educators, which he considers crucial to the success of founding ASB.
+Dave’s authenticity as an educational leader motivates the entire school community to continually improve, ensuring excellence in educational provision.
+He strongly believes that cultivating a school culture based on mutual respect, happiness, and high yet realistic expectations will lead to a fruitful educational experience for students.
+He emphasizes the "smile index" as a key barometer for assessing a school's success.
+Dave also has extensive experience in recruiting, hiring, and retaining top educators, which he considers crucial to the success of founding ASB.

-Dave holds a Bachelor of Education from Queen's University in Kingston, Ontario.
+Dave holds a Bachelor of Education from Queen's University.
 He also earned a Master of Arts in Educational Leadership from San Diego State University.

 Here are a few of the topics covered in this episode: